ttkorhonen/myDocument/docs/mrfioc2/event-system-intro.md

 The outputs can work in different
 configurations: pulse mode, pattern mode and frequency mode.

-### Configurable Size Data Buffer (EVR)
+### Synchronous Data Transmission

-Pre-DC (Delay Compensation) event systems provided a way to to transmit configurable size data packets that may be transmitted over the event system link.
-The buffer transmission size is configured in the Event Generator to up to 2 kbytes.
+Pre-DC (Delay Compensation) event systems provided a way to to transmit configurable size data packets over the event system link.
+The buffer transmission size is configured in the Event Generator to up to 2 kbytes, and can be filled with arbitrary data by the host system.
 The Event Receiver is able to receive buffers of any size from 4 bytes to 2 kbytes in four byte (long word) increments.

 #### Segmented Data Buffer